-Mr. Koertner served as President and CEO of MYR Group from December 2003 until January 1, 2017 and continues to serve as the Executive Chairman.
-Mr. Koertner joined MYR Group in 1998 as Senior Vice President, Treasurer and Chief Financial Officer, responsible for all financial functions including accounting, treasury, risk management and management information systems operations.
+Mr. Koertner served as President and CEO of MYR Group from December 2003 until January 1, 2017 and served as Executive Chairman of the Board from December 2007 until March 31, 2018.
+Mr. Koertner joined MYR Group in 1998 as Senior Vice President, Treasurer and Chief Financial Officer, and was responsible for all financial functions including accounting, treasury, risk management and management information systems.
 Prior to joining MYR Group, Mr. Koertner served as Chief Financial Officer for Central Illinois Public Service Company from 1995 to 1998 and President and Chief Executive Officer of CIPSCO Investment Company ("CIPSCO") from 1995 to 1998 as well.
 CIPSCO manages nonutility investments and provides investment management services for affiliates.
-Mr. Koertner holds a Bachelor of Science degree in finance from Northern Illinois University and a Masters of Business Administration degree from the University of Illinois.
+Mr. Koertner holds a Bachelor of Science degree in finance from Northern Illinois University and a Master of Business Administration degree from the University of Illinois.

-Through Mr. Koertner's tenure as an executive officer of the Company, he gained an in-depth understanding of our day-to-day operations that provides him a sound basis for continued leadership of the Board.
-His leadership of the Board has been instrumental in setting our business goals and creating a culture of good corporate governance that has contributed greatly to the growth and success of the Company.
+During Mr. Koertner's tenure as an executive officer and Executive Chairman of the Company, he gained an in-depth understanding of the day-to-day operations that enhances the Board's understanding of our Company and the industries in which we operate.
+His leadership of the Board was instrumental in setting our business goals and creating a culture of good corporate governance that has contributed greatly to the growth and success of the Company.
 Mr. Koertner is a leader in our industry in the area of safety and he was instrumental in the creation of the OSHA Electrical Transmission and Distribution Strategic Partnership in 2004 and served as the first chairman of its executive committee.
 Mr. Koertner possesses an expert understanding of financial, accounting and treasury practices, which allows him to provide sound guidance to the Board regarding growth strategies and management of the Company.